John Tilley (Kentucky politician)

-John C. Tilley is an American politician and attorney.
+John Charles Tilley is an American politician and attorney.
 He is a former member of the Kentucky House of Representatives and served as the Secretary of the Kentucky Justice and Public Safety Cabinet.

 Tilley is a former chair of the National Association of State Legislature's Criminal Law and Justice Committee.
 He has worked both nationally and internationally in the areas of criminal justice reform, drug policy, and juvenile justice.
 Previously, Tilley served on various boards and committees, including the Council of State Governments (CSG) Leadership Council and the CSG Justice Center's Executive Committee until his term was up in 2019.

 Early life

 Tilley is from Hopkinsville, Kentucky.
 He graduated from Christian County High School.
 He then went to the University of Kentucky and graduated from the College of Communications with a degree in journalism in 1991.
 He interned at WKYT-TV and worked for them as a general assignment reporter. and then earned his Juris Doctor from Salmon P. Chase College of Law at Northern Kentucky University.